Certificate Transparency & PKI Health

 |---|---|---|

-Issuer Diversity ct_issuer_diversity | info | Counts the number of distinct CAs that have issued certificates.
+Issuer Diversity ct_issuer_diversity | info | Counts distinct CAs issuing certificates in CT over the last 12 months.
 Informational — not scored. |

 Pass / Warn / Fail Logic